 Production is expected to begin this month in New Mexico.
 The New Mexico Film Office confirmed that a project with the title of Greenbrier is slated to shoot in in the region.

 In the Breaking Bad series finale, Aaron Paul's Jesse Pinkman escaped a meth lab where he'd been held and forced to cook against his will.
 So ... a man on the run after he was kidnapped who searches for freedom?
 If that sounds like a solid fit for Pinkman, that's because it reportedly is about him.

-Asked about the movie on The Dan Patrick Show, Bryan Cranston said "There appears to be a movie version of Breaking Bad, but I honestly have not even read the script."
+Cranston was later asked about the movie on The Dan Patrick Show, and he sounded the same notes then as he did in his EW interview.
+"There appears to be a movie version of Breaking Bad, but I honestly have not even read the script."
 He said it was questionable as to whether Walter White is in the movie, but "If Vince Gilligan asked me to do it, sure, absolutely yeah."

 Vince Gilligan's response to a question in a GQ interview not long after Bad's series finale seemingly indicated he really liked the idea of Jesse getting away and living a new life:

 My personal feeling is that he got away.
 But the most likely thing, as negative as this sounds, is that they’re going to find this kid’s fingerprints all over this lab and they’re going to find him within a day or a week or a month.

 And he’s still going to be on the hook for the murder of two federal agents.
 But yeah, even though that’s the most likely outcome, the way I see it is that he got away and got to Alaska, changed his name, and had a new life.
 You want that for the kid.
 He deserves it.